pbaraszkiewicz2/PowerManager/README.md

 # Installation

 I have uploaded python source code into this repo.
-You can download it, install all dependecnies and then run it on your OS.
+You can download it, install all dependencies and then run it on your OS.
+You can install all dependencies from a file requirements.txt.
 I know that it is running without any problems on Windows.
 I haven't tested it on Mac and Linux devices.

 # How to use?